daverous/vscode-fortran-support/README.md

     "fortran.fortranCompilerExecutable": '/usr/local/bin/ifort',
 }
 ```
 If you want to pass extra options to the `ifort` executable or override the default one, you can use the setting `fortran.linterExtraArgs`.
-By default `-Wall` is the only option.
+By default `-warn all` is the only option.
 ```
 {
-    "fortran.linterExtraArgs": ['-Wall'],
+    "fortran.linterExtraArgs": ['-warn all'],
 }
 ```